-Fees from lines of credit decreased 28.0% due to a decrease of usage of these lines as a result of the fall in consumption, the greater access to liquidity due to the withdrawal of pension fund savings and the rise in household savings rate during the pandemic.
+Fees from lines of credit increased 2.3% in 2021 after a decrease in 2020 from the fall in consumption, the greater access to liquidity due to the withdrawal of pension fund savings and the rise in household savings rate during the pandemic.
+As household liquidity started to normalize in 2021, demand for lines of credit increased.